 How to Respond When Someone Says They Like You

 There are short-term and long-term processes that have to happen when someone likes you as more than a friend.
 The mistakes people make in these situations are the subject of many comedies and tragedies alike from Greek mythology to Sex and the City.
 There are no real hard and fast rules for human relationships, no matter how many books and TV talk show hosts may like to pretend otherwise.
 However, there are some guidelines for dealing with affection that may help reduce the drama involved and may lead to a happy romance.

-When someone says they like you, it puts you on the spot, and you will probably feel like you need to respond immediately, whether you like them back or not.
+When a girl or guy says he likes you, it puts you on the spot, and you will probably feel like you need to respond immediately, whether you like them back or not.
 However, when you're in the moment, you may feel frozen to the spot and not know what to do.
 Here are a few ideas.